karianpour/react-hichestan-numberinput/README.md

 - Forward the style and className changes after the first render to the inner input element.
 - Showing tel keypad if type='tel'
 - maxLength property to control maxumun acceptable number of digits
+- typeScript friendly (type are not complete yet but it works)

 ## Installation